JaredGill/Data_Science_AirBnB/README.md

 ## Neural Networks
+### How they work
 - These are computing systems which are comprised of many layers of interconnected neurons.
 ![image](https://user-images.githubusercontent.com/108297203/200390046-30515704-46c2-41e2-a751-d84341f99ae1.png)
 - Neural networks can have many layers and neurons, increasing these allows the network to perfrom more complex calculations.
 - Within each neuron in the network there is a linear function and a activation function(rectified-linear activation function or ReLU()).
 The ReLU computes the weighted sum of inputs and biases, which is in turn used to decide whether a neuron will be activated or not.
 - When training the model Backpropogation is used to minimumse the loss function(mse for regression, cross entropy for multilcass classification) by adjusting network’s weights and biases.
 It reduce error rates and make the model reliable by increasing its generalization to prevent overfitting.
 Optimisers like stochastic gradient descent help prevent the model stopping at a local minima by giving weight to prev accumulated gradient over current gradient when at the local minima.

+### Training a Neural Network
-- Initially the data is divided into 3 dataloaders(train 70%, validation 15%, test 15%) which seperates their datasets into batches of 32.
+- Initially the tabular data, with 'Price_Night' as the label, is divided into 3 dataloaders(train 70%, validation 15%, test 15%) which seperates their datasets into batches of 32.
 The model is trained in these batches over a number of epochs where it:
 1. Performs a forward pass to get output or prediction from input
 2. Calculates the loss
 3. Calculates the gradients with backpropgation